Foster Care Guide vs Hiring a Family Lawyer in Malta

 Do I need a lawyer to start the fostering process in Malta?

-No. The initial steps — contacting FSWS, gathering documents, attending the preparation course, and completing the Home Study — are administrative.
-A guide or the FSWS website gives you the information you need.
-A lawyer becomes relevant when your case enters the court system.
+The initial steps — contacting FSWS, gathering documents, attending the preparation course, and completing the Home Study — are administrative.
+A guide or the FSWS website gives you process information.
+Whether legal representation is needed depends on your circumstances; seek case-specific advice if a legal issue or court proceeding arises.

 How much does a Maltese family lawyer charge for adoption cases?